La Frontera (Round Rock, Texas)

 La Frontera is a mixed-use development in Round Rock, Texas.
 It consists of retail, residential and office properties.
 The name "La Frontera" means "the border" or "frontier" in Spanish, referring to the development's location on the border of Travis and Williamson counties.

-The overall development
+Summary

-The 330-acre project combines multi-tenant offices, company headquarters buildings, more than 1000000 sqft of retail including La Frontera Village, three apartment complexes and specialized retail, banking and a medical rehabilitation hospital.
+The 330-acre project combines offices and company headquarters, more than 1000000 sqft of retail including La Frontera Village, three apartment complexes and specialized retail, banking and a medical rehabilitation hospital.
 The project also includes Williamson County's only full-service hotel, the Austin North Marriott which provides space for large conferences, meetings and banquets - The center is also home to the 200000 sqft corporate headquarters of Texas Guaranteed Student Loan Corporation (TGSL).

 The developers included stringent design guidelines, architectural controls, landscape requirements, and other codes and restrictions.
 Primary internal roadways were built and dedicated to the City of Round Rock as public roads (versus using private roads as is typical) prior to individual sites being developed or sold.
 Significant portions of land were given to the Texas Department of Transportation for construction of the tolled portion of State Highway 45.